List of New York Giants seasons

 The New York Giants are an American football team based in East Rutherford, New Jersey.
 They are a member of the National Football League (NFL) and play in the NFL's National Football Conference (NFC) East division.
-In 98 completed seasons, the franchise has won eight NFL championships, including four Super Bowl victories.
+In 100 completed seasons, the franchise has won eight NFL championships, including four Super Bowl victories.
 The Giants have won more than 700 games and appeared in the NFL playoffs 33 times.
 Though the Giants play home games in East Rutherford, they draw fans from throughout the New York metropolitan area.
 In 2010, the team began playing in MetLife Stadium, formerly New Meadowlands Stadium.

 After Tim Mara paid $500 for the franchise, the Giants joined the NFL in the 1925 season and won their first championship two years later.
 In 1934, the team won its second title, defeating the Chicago Bears in the NFL Championship Game.
 The Giants won another championship four years later, and made four appearances in the NFL Championship Game from 1939 to 1946, losing each time.
 New York won its fourth NFL title in 1956, with a 47–7 win over the Bears in the championship game.
 From 1958 to 1963, the Giants reached the NFL Championship Game five times, but were defeated on each occasion.
 Following the 1963 season, the franchise did not return to the playoffs until 1981, only finishing .500 or better five times during the postseason drought.

 Behind the defensive play of Lawrence Taylor and the coaching of Bill Parcells, the team won Super Bowl XXI at the end of the 1986 season, giving the team its first championship in 30 years.
 The Giants won their second Super Bowl four years later, defeating the Buffalo Bills 20–19 in Super Bowl XXV.
 In the 2000 season, New York returned to the Super Bowl, but lost to the Baltimore Ravens 34–7.
 The 2007 season saw the Giants win their seventh NFL championship by defeating the New England Patriots 17–14 in Super Bowl XLII.
 The victory by the Giants prevented a perfect 19–0 season by the Patriots and is widely regarded as one of the greatest upsets in Super Bowl history.
 After a run of four consecutive appearances in the playoffs from 2005 to 2008, the Giants returned to the Super Bowl in the 2011 playoffs, where they defeated the Patriots 21–17 in a rematch for their eighth title.
-In the most recent season, 2022, the Giants went 9–7–1 and qualified for the postseason, where they lost to the Philadelphia Eagles in the divisional round.
+Since 2012, the Giants have only made the playoffs twice with 10 losing seasons in that timespan.